 Signs of Spiritual Wellness

-- Development of a purpose in life
+- Developing a purpose in life

-- Ability to spend reflective time alone
+- Having the ability to spend reflective time alone

 - Taking time to reflect on the meaning of events in life